-Instead of reading from books, early childhood Waldorf educators share these fairy tales, myths, legends, folk wisdom, and nature tales in the same way that they were passed down from generation to generation before they were ever written down by authors like the Grimm brothers.
+Instead of reading from books, early childhood Waldorf educators share these fairy tales, myths, legends, folk wisdom, and nature tales in the same way that they were passed down before they were ever written down by authors like the Grimm brothers.
 They are shared orally with story baskets, puppet shows, and short plays.

 Steiner believed that oral storytelling strengthens a child’s inner picturing abilities and that this development of the minds’ eye was an essential skill for creative thinking.
 This is why Waldorf educators share most fairy tales and stories from memory as opposed to using picture books in early education, and why they introduce most subjects with storytelling in the upper grades.

 Waldorf educators also encourage children to abstain from viewing television programs, and fairy tales made into movies for the same reason.
 Watching pictures on TV and filling a child’s brain with adult images does nothing to help children develop the ability to imagine and create these images for themselves.

 Read Aloud Fairy Tales, Illustrations, and the Dark versus Light Dilemma

 It may seem that dark fairy tales are a bit horrific and unnecessary, but the watered-down overly illustrated Disney versions of these classic fairy tales will not serve our children’s capacity for imagining.
 Nor can they help children develop the roots of self-understanding as well as the original dark versions made familiar by the brothers Grimm.

 Childhood fears that are typically associated with fairy tales often come from whitewashed versions in which the frightening characters are NOT properly overcome.
 The original oral versions of fairy tales, however, are constructed psychologically to help the child develop emotionally.

 Why are fewer illustrations better?